 Stakeholder Theory

-In 1984, philosopher and business professor R. Edward Freeman proposed a whole new theory entirely.
+In 1984, philosopher and business professor R. Edward Freeman proposed a whole new theory.
 In his landmark book Strategic Management: A Stakeholder Approach, Freeman questioned the wisdom of considering a company primarily responsible for its shareholders’ interests alone.

-Freeman pointed out that shareholders and stakeholders alike play important roles in companies and therefore each deserves due consideration.
+Freeman pointed out that shareholders and stakeholders play important company roles and deserve consideration.
 His stakeholder theory pointed out that not only do companies have certain social responsibilities to each group but that a stakeholder management approach makes sense and offers a better outcome for everyone.

 After all, if a company’s employees aren’t happy, they may not bring their best work to the table.
-If customers’ needs aren’t considered, then the odds are that sales and earnings may slip as a result.
+If customers’ needs aren’t considered, then the odds are that sales and earnings may slip.
 Given the effect that this can have on a company’s share price, focusing on stakeholders is actually a key part of ensuring the greatest odds of success for shareholders as well.

-With the rise of commission-free brokers, the stock market is now far more available to everyday retail investors.
-While there are still investors who buy and hold a large number of shares for many years, this is not always the norm among more casual individual investors.
+With the rise of commission-free brokers, the stock market is far more available to everyday retail investors.
+While some investors still buy and hold many shares for years, this is not always the norm among more casual individual investors.

-With the rise in popularity of day and swing trading, there are now whole classes of investors who have no interest at all in conducting a company’s long-term operations.
+With the rise in popularity of day and swing trading, there are now whole classes of investors with no interest in conducting a company’s long-term operations.
 Not that there’s anything wrong with that.
-It’s just an important consideration to take into account when considering what a stakeholder vs shareholder can realistically be expected to contribute to a company’s direction.
+It’s just an important consideration to consider when considering what a stakeholder vs shareholder can realistically be expected to contribute to a company’s direction.

 These days, stakeholder management is becoming much more inclusive to cater to the needs of stakeholders and shareholders alike.
-This approach is allowing companies to concentrate less on short-term moves and make more informed decisions that will shape the future of their business and partnerships for years to come.
+This approach allows companies to concentrate less on short-term moves and make more informed decisions that will shape the future of their business and partnerships for years to come.

 Related Resources